Updated: Sep 19

 The ambiguity around Daoism sprouts out of its inconclusive origins.
 Lao Tzu is only the reputed author of the Tao Te Ching because the original writings cannot be traced to any single person.
 All we know conclusively is that it emerged around the 4th century BCE, in part, as a rebellion to the rigid, explicitly defined structure of Confucianism.

 Even the spelling is left to interpretation.
-The Chinese language is written in characters so there is no literal translation of ‘T’ or ‘D.’ I’ve always written it with a D because that is how I pronounce it.
+The Chinese language is written in characters with no literal translation of ‘T’ or ‘D.’ I’ve always written it with a D because that is how I pronounce it.
 If you really want to geek out you can read about a perceived nuance between Daoism Vs. Taoism.

 One day post-Peru I found myself at a hipster Art party….I mean, you look up the definition of hipster and you’ll find a picture of this house in Brooklyn, with abstract artists wearing TOMS, thick glasses, and wild clothing.